solita/solita.github.com/_posts/2016-10-31-public-tendering-from-a-developers-point-of-view.md

 There's no lack of examples as to what will make a software project produce useless results.
 For instance, if the feedback cycle is too long, you will get something that doesn't really help you.
-Long feedback cycles are cause by too much planning and too little trying things out.
+Long feedback cycles are caused by too much planning and too little trying things out.
 A policy that prevents automation is also very bad for productivity and software quality - for instance, hand-written installation instructions to server administrators.
 One pitfall is